 When Welter completed her time with the Cardinals, she realized that sports truly transcends gender.

-Now she welcomes any opportunity to share her story in the hopes of inspiring other women, whether being a keynote speaker, participating on panels, and most recently sharing her story in a new series called A Womans Job, created by Newsy.
+Now she welcomes any opportunity to share her story in the hopes of inspiring other women, whether being a keynote speaker, participating in panels, and sharing her story.

-Youre not entering a mans world to be a man, she said.
-Realize in some situations that what makes you different, actually makes you special, and an asset…Be willing to step up to a challenge and be willing to push yourself.
+“You’re not entering a man’s world to be a man.
+Realize in some situations that’s what makes you different, actually makes you special, and an asset…Be willing to step up to a challenge and be willing to push yourself.
 Sometimes you have to have bravery and humility and realize you’ll never regret trying.”